abingham/emacs-codesearch/README.md

 These extensions allow you to use [codesearch](https://github.com/google/codesearch) from Emacs.

 This project comprises two main parts.
-First, `codesearch.el` containts low-level functionality for interacting with the codesearch tools `cindex` and `csearch`.
+First, `codesearch.el` contains low-level functionality for interacting with the codesearch tools `cindex` and `csearch`.
 These functions execute the tools, help manage your index files, and provide access to tool output, but they don't provide any sort of user